verlenmot/weather-project/architecture-documentation/architecture-description.md

 ## Azure Data Lake Storage Gen 2

 The raw data will be ingested into an Azure Data Lake, both for processing and for archival.
+The files will be stored as Parquet format.
 The forecast data and real-time data will be kept in separate directories.
 The processed data is stored in a separate Azure Data Lake.